13 May, 2021

 The monthly report from the Finance Ministry in October stated, “From a trickle in not so distant past to now a sea of humanity coming out on the streets, the people of India have embraced the new normal where self-protection is inseparable from economic activity.”

 The respondents were equally split between rural and urban.
 The survey focussed on understanding the hunger and livelihood situation among marginalised communities such as daily wage workers, single women households, people with disability, etc.

 The differential impact on rural and urban populations came across in this as well.
-Incomes reduced by half/quarter for more than half the urban respondents while it was little over one third for rural respondents.
+Incomes were reduced by half/quarter for more than half the urban respondents while it was a little over one-third for rural respondents.

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.